Parenting the Second Time Around Workshop

 caring for oneself as a caregiver, rebuilding a family, living with teens, legal issues and advocacy.
 PASTA is a FREE 8-week enrichment program.

-Workshop 6: Standing up for Grandparents/Grandchildrens Right - (advocacy, negotiating systems, connecting with community programs)
+Workshop 6: Standing up for Grandparents/Grandchildrens Rights - advocacy, negotiating systems, connecting with community programs

-Workshop 8: Grandparents and Teens Living Together- (indicators of high-risk behavior and strategies and resources to help)
+Workshop 8: Living with Teens Can Be Challenging- indicators of high-risk teen behavior and strategies and resources to help in dealing with them.

 How to Receive Services